polhek/To-Do-List/README.md

 # To-Do-List

 This is a project made for the The Odin Project curriculum.
 The main goal of this project was to learn Webpack and using Javascript Module-s.
+It's also using local storage to save your todos and projects.

 # Live Page Demo